bozsahin/cogs517-philosophy-of-cogsci/README.md

 This is the repo for the course above at METU when i teach it.

-<b> the course is now online, thanks to C19.
-I put videos up in youtube, you watch them, then we discuss using zoom/webex at class time,
+<b> The course is now online, thanks to C19.
+I put videos up in youtube, you watch them wherever and whenever you want, then we synch and discuss using zoom/webex at class time,
 or some mutually agreeable time.</b>

 It includes lecture notes, papers, and syllabus (this file).